arbaouimehdi/stylelint-rules/CODING-GUIDELINES.md

 ```

-# Commenting
+## Commenting

-- Separate your code into logical section using standard comment blocks.
+- Separate your code into a logical section using standard comment blocks.
 - Leave one clear line under your section comments.

 > ✅ Do